To detect excessive exposure to mercury

 - Hair testing may be useful to detect methyl mercury exposures that occurred several months previously, but hair testing is relatively complex and is not used frequently.

-- Although not routinely requested tests, mercury has been shown to be present in nails, breast milk, stool, and breath.
+- Although not routinely requested tests, mercury has been shown to be present in nails, breast milk, faeces, and breath.

 When is it requested?